 Sherwin Williams Krypton On Our Pantry Door

-I was nervous to paint our pantry door myself (we hired out the island paint job), but a door is really no big deal if you must repaint it.
-It ended up taking me one afternoon- a little extra time because I used oil based paint.
+I was nervous to paint our pantry door myself, but a door is really no big deal to repaint if you change your mind!
+It ended up taking me one afternoon and then brief touch ups a few days later.
+This took a little extra time because I used oil based paint.

-After painting our pantry door with Sherwin Williams Krypton:
+Here is the “After” of painting our pantry door with Sherwin Williams Krypton:

 Get The Look:

 We love what the color did to our kitchen!
 And because the paint is oil based, it’s easy to wipe off smudges.
 Krypton is such a easy, calming shade of blue paint- it is perfect for a lot of areas in your home.